mbakholdina/srt-packet-reordering/README.md

 * Integrate the script in the CI/CD pipeline, [PR #663](https://github.com/Haivision/srt/pull/663) to start with,
 * Implement SrcTime (the time of packet emission from the source) inserted in a packet payload in order to be able to calculate DstTime, Delay, LateTime and other metrics related to sending and receiving packet times as per [RFC 4737 - Packet Reordering Metrics](https://tools.ietf.org/html/rfc4737),
 * Implement n-reordering metric calculation as per [Section 5 of RFC 4737  - Packet Reordering Metrics](https://tools.ietf.org/html/rfc4737#section-5),
-* Improve receiver stop condition in order to introduce some persentage of `k` packets to be able to receive all the possible duplicated packets, where `k` is the number of packets sent by sender,
+* Improve receiver stop condition in order to introduce some persentage of `k` packets to be able to receive all the possible duplicated packets, where `k` is the number of packets sent by sender.
-* Investigate the case with high overhead at lower bitrates.